A Gloss Saves Me Time & Money On My Hair Routine

 @kirby_j Using a copper hair gloss!!!
 Do we like it?! #fyp #foryou #storytime #hairtransformation ♬ original sound - Kirby Johnson

-Another one of my favourites is the dpHUE Gloss+, which Grischi says she recommends to her clients, too.
+Another one of my favourites is the dpHUE Gloss+, $63.36, which Grischi says she recommends to her clients, too.
 It's a gloss plus deep conditioning treatment that comes in a bottle as opposed to a box.
 I've used the Clear, but Medium Brown is the newest shade that helps tone almost any shade of brunette.
-Also try Josh Wood Hair's Gloss and Glaze Collection and the Glaze Super Color Conditioning Gloss, £12.99.
 Don't expect drama with a hair gloss, as Olsen explains, it's a "refined" treatment.